 For Inner Belt and Brickbottom to grow, traffic congestion in Somerville's Union Square must be alleviated.
-During peak commuting hours, the intersection of Washington Street and McGrath Highway experiences backups stretching eastward from Union Square, more than 1/4 mile gan a major intersection redesign project for Union Square that will improve traffic flow all the way to New Washington Street.
+During peak commuting hours, the intersection of Washington Street and McGrath Highway experiences backups stretching eastward from Union Square, more than 1/4 mile away.
+The City of Somerville recently began a major intersection redesign project for Union Square that will improve traffic flow all the way to New Washington Street.